Harshhrp2511/Portfolio/README.md

-Portfolio using HTML, CSS and Javascript
+Simple Portfolio using HTML, CSS and Javascript